5% Discount off the tour price (Excludes any Local Payment Find out more

 Ghanzi is home to some of the last remaining traditional Bushmen, the original inhabitants of this region.
 We embark on an informative bush walk with the San Bushmen, learning about the local flora and fauna.
 Gaining insight into the customs and survival strategies of these semi-nomadic, hunter-gatherers of Southern Africa is a unique cultural experience.

 The Okavango Delta is an enormous wetland area, beginning in the Angolan Highlands and ending in the Kalahari Desert.
 This unique water system constitutes the largest inland delta in the world, made up of serene lagoons, winding channels and secluded islands.
 The delta provides a diverse environment for a wide variety of wild animals, other creatures, birds and plant species.
 We may come across some of the shy animals found in the delta, including the red lechwe antelope that the area is known to host.

 Our journey into the Okavango Delta begins near the panhandle, where we initially travel by motorboat and then transfer to mekoros (traditional dugout canoes).
 Local guides pole us along the winding waterways, standing in the back of the mekoros whilst you sit back and watch for animals and birds in the unspoilt bush.

-We return to Maun early in the morning to stock up on supplies for the next exciting leg of our safari adventure, which is focused on game viewing.
-Setting off on our five-day wildlife adventure we pass rural villages along the way.
+After breakfast and preparations, we begin the next exciting leg of our safari adventure, which is focused on game viewing.
+Setting off on our five-day wildlife adventure we pass rural villages along the way as we head into the true wilderness.
 A well-equipped 4x4 safari vehicle is used for our game viewing excursion in Botswana's top game parks.

 Our route is not set in stone, as we follow seasonal animal migrations, adapting our itinerary to local conditions and wildlife movements.